 Catholics see even in this intensely Jewish book a shadow of the Catholic Church, which unites its Western and Eastern rites in a rock solid body of faith and authoritatively interprets God’s law for man.

 Absolute And Relative Interpretation of the Law

 Rabbinic interpretation, therefore, has always been an opinion on what our Father wants.
-The rabbis have the Torah, Written and Oral; from it they form as deep and broad an understanding as they possibly can of our Father’s will for us.
+The rabbis have the Torah, the Written Law and the Oral Law; from it they form as deep and broad an understanding as they possibly can of our Father’s will for us.
 Due to yeridat hadorot the early opinions, closest in time to Moses, were considered more authoritative than recent opinions, so the rabbis particularly consulted them.
 Out of all these opinions the rabbis decide what to apply to life.
-The Written Torah and the Oral Torah, together with the Talmud and that body of decisions, constitutes the rabbinic halakha.
+The Written Law and the Oral Law, together with the Talmud and that body of decisions, constitutes the rabbinic halakha.